THE VOLGA GERMANS IN PORTLAND

 Jacob Kanzler (front row, second from the right) at the Delta Upsilon Fraternity at the University of Nebraska in October 1902.
 Photograph courtesy of Jim Buskirk, grandson of Jacob Kanzler.

-In 1905 Kanzler entered Columbia University, New York city, where he studied law.
-Upon the completion of his law course (in 1909) he came to Portland, and in June, 1909, was admitted to the bar of Oregon.
-He thereupon engaged in the practice of his profession and gained recognition as a dependable attorney and has since held many offices of public trust and confidence.
+In 1905, Kanzler entered Columbia University in New York City, where he pursued a law degree.
+Upon completing his law course (in 1909), he came to Portland, and in June 1909, was admitted to the bar of Oregon.
+He gained recognition as a dependable attorney and held many offices of public trust and confidence.

-He subsequently revisited Kearney, Nebraska, and was married to Miss Grace Julia Hamer of that city, daughter of Justice and Mrs. Francis G. Hamer (Mr. Hamer being a member of the supreme court of Nebraska), returning to Portland with his bride, where he has since resided.
-Two daughters have been born to the Kanzlers: Jane Hamer, a graduate of Washington high school, and Frances Hamer, who is attending the same school.
-Jane was selected as the most "Perfect Baby" at the Oregon State Fair in 1913 and she was awarded prizes by Governor Oswald West.
+Kanzler subsequently returned to Kearney, Nebraska, and married Grace Julia Hamer.
+She was the daughter of Justice and Mrs. Francis G. Hamer (Mr. Hamer was a member of the Nebraska Supreme Court).
+The newlyweds returned to Portland.
+Two daughters have been born to the Kanzlers: Jane Hamer, a graduate of Washington High School, and Frances Hamer, who is also attending the same school.
+Jane was selected as the "Perfect Baby" at the Oregon State Fair in 1913 and awarded prizes by Governor Oswald West.
+Frances was selected as the Rose Festival Queen of Rosaria in 1932.

 Francis Gregg Hamer and Rebecca Almira McCord Hamer